Equilibration of Multitime Quantum Processes in Finite Time Intervals: Equilibration of Processes Over Finite Times

-The first condition states that if no energy gap is hugely degenerate and each time interval $T_\ell$ is big enough, the factor $\mathfrak{g}$ is not too large.
-Physically this time scale is much smaller than the recurrence times, which typically scale exponentially with effective dimension (doubly exponentially with system size).
 The second condition ensures the number of times at which an instrument measures the system is far less than the number of components in the system.
 Clearly this is satisfied in typical many body situations, with for example $\mc{O}(10^{23})$ particles, where measuring even $\mc{O}(10^2)$ time correlations is experimentally unfeasible.
-Physically, choosing a (small) finite $k$ is a coarse graining in time; analogous to the assumption that $\mc{S}(\mc{M})$ is small, which is a coarse graining in (Hilbert) space.
+Physically, choosing a (small) finite $k$ is a kind of coarse graining in time; analogous to the assumption that $\mc{S}_\mc{M}$ is small, which is a coarse graining in (Hilbert) space.
 This is essential in defining process equilibration.
-As a counter example, a perfectly fine grained instrument which continuously measures a process at all times can distinguish a dynamical $\Upsilon$ from a stationary $\Omega$.
+As a counter example, a perfectly fine grained instrument which continuously measures a process at all times can distinguish a dynamical out-of-equilibrium $\Upsilon$ from a stationary $\Omega$.

 A disadvantage of this result in comparison to the infinite time one, is that it cannot easily be interpreted in terms of a probability bound, such as Chebyshev's inequality~\cite{Dowling2021}.
 This is because the bound Eq.~\eqref{eq:result3} (the variance) is computed over a finite times uniform distribution, whereas the equilibrated process expectation value $\braket{\textup{\textbf{A}}_{\textbf{k}}}_\Omega$ (the mean) is computed over an infinite times one.
 Nonetheless, it offers additional insight when interpreted via the operational diamond norm in Eq.~\eqref{eq:Opdiamondnorm}, allowing us to show quantum process equilibration in finite time intervals that are generally much less than recurrence times.